Task Manager on Mac – When it comes to learning how to open the task manager on Mac, you can easily find plenty of options to go with.

 - Time on AC – It shows elapsed time as Mac was currently plugged in.

-- Time on Battery – Shows time elapsed as the Mac was usually unplugged.
+- Time on Battery – This Shows the time elapsed as the Mac was usually unplugged.

 - Battery – Indicates the battery charging level over the previous 12 hours.

-The disk pane indicates how much potential data each process may read from or written to a given disk.
+The disk pane indicates how much potential data each process may read from or write to a given disk.
 Disk pane also helps you know about Writes out and Reads in.

 The details can be found at the bottom of the available Disk pane.